hugo-school/iy453-coursework-T0475429/453HugoReport.md

 #EXPANDAD GAME

-#After numOption = 1 or numOption = 2, you will have option 1 or 2 until the end or dead.
+#After numOption = 1 or numOption = 2, after pick 1 or 2 it will lead to other option 1 or 2, it until the end or player dead.

 #EVENT